 Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 It is a condition that affects the tendon attaching the biceps muscle to the radius (forearm bone) just below the elbow.
-This inflammation causes pain in the lower bicep, near the elbow, especially during elbow flexion and forearm rotation.

 Lifters and athletes often experience discomfort during exercises involving heavy pulling or lifting motions, such as curls and rows.
 The pain is typically felt in the front crease of the elbow (antecubital fossa), and there may be swelling and tenderness in this area.